Ernest Shackleton: His life and death

 Shackleton’s ship, the Endurance, became trapped in the pack ice of the Weddell Sea of Antarctica during the Imperial Trans-Antarctic Expedition of 1914-1917.
 The drifting, growing, and thickening ice crushed the ship; it sank in the dark winter of November 1915, leaving Shackleton and his crew stranded and lost to civilization.

 Shackleton and his men camped on the sea ice for several months and tried to drag the ship’s lifeboats to open water.
-Shackleton then led his men on a journey across the ice and waters of the Weddell Sea in search of land, eventually reaching Elephant Island in the northern Antarctic Peninsula in April 1916.
+He then led his men on a journey across the ice and waters of the Weddell Sea in search of land, eventually reaching Elephant Island in the northern Antarctic Peninsula in April 1916.

-From Elephant Island, Shackleton and a crew of five set out in one of the lifeboats, the James Caird, to seek help.
+Shackleton and a crew of five from Elephant Island set out in one of the lifeboats, the James Caird, to seek help.
 They navigated through more than 700 miles of menacing seas of the Drake Passage between South America and the Antarctic Peninsula.
 They eventually reached their goal, South Georgia Island, in May 1916.
 The small crew on the Caird had landed on the west side of South Georgia.
 A whaling station from where they had left months before lay across a brutal mountain range on the island’s east side.
 Shackleton and two others crossed that range and found the station.
 They organized help and began rescuing the remaining crew stranded on Elephant Island in August 1916.

 The irony of the death of Shackleton